ki4jgt/Book-of-the-Damned/README.md

 32. Cruelty is the heart crying out for Truth, while the Lie beats it relentlessly for doing so.
 That's how the Lie passes from thing to thing.
 It convinces Truth it isn't real.
 33. Cruelty is the refuge of the weak and feeble minded.
 Unable to fend for themselves, they resort to grandstanding.
 34. Criticism is the expectation of betterment.
 And to what end?
+35. The measure of the sincerity of your words directly correlates to the implications you perceive surrounding them.
-35. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
+36. Fear is the beginning of wisdom; fear of the Truth is the beginning of the Lie.
-36. Anyone wanting to defeat the Lie should listen to what it says.
+37. Anyone wanting to defeat the Lie should listen to what it says.
-37. Be mindful of the food you eat.
+38. Be mindful of the food you eat.
-38. Those who want peace should prepare for war.
+39. Those who want peace should prepare for war.
-39. Truth manifests in each of us our own gifts.
+40. Truth manifests in each of us our own gifts.
-40. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
+41. Slow dedicated quality will always outshine rushed batched quantity; both come at a cost.
-41. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
+42. Do not allow the Lie to taint your gifts: Do unto others as you would have done unto yourself.
+43. Do not make promises or swear oaths.
+Let others see the integrity of your words through your actions.
-42. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
+44. The Lie thrives in the hearts of men when they aren't connected to the Truth, or themselves.
-43. Evil justifies its actions as necessary.
+45. Evil justifies its actions as necessary.
-44. Truth is beyond numbering, tribal markings, or dedications.
+46. Truth is beyond numbering, tribal markings, or dedications.
-45. Truth has neither will nor intent; all  is its nature.
+47. Truth has neither will nor intent; all  is its nature.
-46. Why share something if it can't be used?
+48. Why share something if it can't be used?
-47. Competition breeds innovation; it also breeds cheating.
+49. Competition breeds innovation; it also breeds cheating.
+50. The louder Truth speaks, the less people listen.
-48. Listen.
+51. Listen.
-49. No two words carry the same meaning.
+52. No two words carry the same meaning.
-50. Truth is with you in your suffering.
+53. Truth is with you in your suffering.
-51. A man who is scared of himself will be scared of others.
+54. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
-52. Learn to heal yourself from those whom life has broken.
+55. Learn to heal yourself from those whom life has broken.
-53. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+56. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-54. There is a time for superficialities, but true awareness lies deep below the surface.
+57. There is a time for superficialities, but true awareness lies deep below the surface.
-55. Advancement is not permission to
+58. Advancement is not permission to disregard growth.
+59. Educate yourself.
-56. It's possible to do everything right and still lose.
+60. It is possible to commit no mistakes and still lose.
+That is not weakness; that is life.
-57. It doesn't go away just because you refuse to see it.
+61. It doesn't go away just because you refuse to see it.
-58. Get up and do it again.
+62. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.